vxel/brotherql/README.md

 of the printer to use.
 The identifier is to be used as parameter of the `BrotherQLConnection` constructor.

+For network printers, use an identifier like `tcp://localhost:9100`.

 ## Linux UDEV Configuration

-Please note that the package needs Read/Write access to the USB printer device.
+Please note that the package needs Read/Write access to USB printer devices.
 It might be needed to add specific UDEV rules to add these rights.

 Example :